Private Health Insurance for Expats in Portugal

 Insurance requirements for a D7 Visa application explained

-Please note: I’m not an insurance expert and am just sharing what I know about health insurance for Portugal and what our experience has been.
+Please note: I’m not an insurance expert.
+I am merely sharing what I have learend about private health insurance for Portugal and what our experience has been.
 You should consult a health insurance professional for advice before making any purchase of private health insurance in Portugal.
+I have listed resources within this post for more information.

-Many people considering a move from the U.S. to Portugal get confused with the health insurance requirement when applying for a D7 resident visa.
+Many people considering a move from the U.S. to Portugal get confused with the health insurance requirement when applying for a D7 resident visa or other type of resident visa.
 This article may help to clarify some of the confusion and is based on our personal experience only.

 When you attend your appointment with VFS (or a consulate depending on where you reside) in the U.S. for your D7 resident visa, you will have to show proof of medical insurance.
-This can be done by purchasing a minimum of 4 months of travel insurance (check with your local VFS or consulate to verify the number of months required as this can change), with coverage that includes at least $30,000 per person in medical coverage plus repatriation and Covid coverage.
+This can be done by purchasing a minimum of 4 months of travel insurance (check with your local VFS or consulate to verify the number of months required as this can change), with coverage that includes at least $30,000 per person in medical coverage plus repatriation.
+VFS has added the requirement of Covid coverage.
 Portugal must be a specified covered country and the policy should be in the names of all the parties covered (in our case husband and wife).

 The policy does not need to have a start date effective on the date you attend your D7 visa appointment, but it does have to start on the date you expect to arrive in Portugal.
 So, for example, we purchased a 6-month travel/medical insurance policy in May 2021 and had our VFS appointments in San Francisco on June 2nd, but we made the policy have an effective date of August 28, 2021, since that was the expected date that we planned to arrive in Portugal.